kbparagua/paloma/README.md

 };
 ```

-## Preventing Paloma
+## Preventing Paloma Execution

-If you want to prevent Paloma from executing in a certain Rails controller action you can do it by passing `false` to `js` command.
+If you want to Paloma not to execute in a specific Rails Controller action you need to pass `false` as the Paloma parameter.

 ```ruby
 def edit